apt-team-018/omega-vl-direct-usf/README.md

 ## Low-latency defaults (v0.2.13)

-This image ships with low-latency settings enabled by default to reduce overhead on the /v1/chat/completions and /generate paths.
+This image ships with low-latency settings enabled by default to reduce overhead on the /v1/chat/completions path.

 Defaults:
 - MAX_BATCH_SIZE=1 (micro-batching off)